America Finding A Hero: The FBI, Eliot Ness & "The Untouchables"

 While some of the truth is now unfortunate, as a retired law enforcement officer, I have to applaud the efforts of Ness and his men in their battle with Capone's rackets.
 They are most deserved of a place in law enforcement history, especially during a time when police and governmental corruption were out of control.
 In the last many years, the city of Cleveland, Ohio (where he served as Public Safety Director) has honored him for his contributions to that city.
 His ashes, along with those of his wife and adopted son were spread over a small water body there.

-Ness' association with Hoover and the Bureau Of Investigation (later changed to the FBI) was short lived and is best explained by the current FBI Historian, Dr. John Fox:
+His association with J. Edgar Hoover and the Bureau Of Investigation (later changed to the FBI) was short lived and is best explained by the current FBI Historian, Dr. John Fox:

 "Elliot Ness entered the picture in August 1926, when he was appointed a prohibition agent in the Treasury Department.
 He handpicked a small band of agents who later became known as the “Untouchables” because of their reputation for integrity.
 It’s said that some of Ness’ agents actually threw back the bribes offered by Capone’s men."